niksy/kist-beacon/README.md

 Endpoint where your application will pass query parameters from AJAX call and do with them what you desire: save them to database, logfile on server, etc.

+Data is sent via `POST` request so if your endpoint is CORS-like, beacon won’t work properly in browsers without [CORS support](http://caniuse.com/#search=cors).

 ##### js

 Type: `Boolean`